nf-core/sarek/doc/INSTALL_BIANCA.md

 # Use our script to make an archive to send to bianca
 > ./scripts/makeSnapshot.sh

+# Or you can also include the test data in this archive using git-archive-all
+# Install git-archive-all using pip
+> pip install git-archive-all
+> ./scripts/makeSnapshot.sh --include-test-data

 # You will get this message in your terminal
 Wrote Sarek-[snapID].tar.gz